6 Accountability Team Building Exercises to Strengthen Ownership

 Ready to Turn Good Teams Into Great Ones?

 Clear expectations, honest feedback, shared ownership—that’s the stuff great teams are made of.
-And the right accountability team building exercises help teams build those muscles in ways that stick.
+And the right accountability team building exercises help teams develop those muscles in ways that stick.
 Whether it's naming goals, mapping ownership, or just making room to reflect, these tools help teams move together with more clarity and trust.